Shreeja-AirMetro/Github-Notes/Notes/NTN.md

 25/11

 - Mobility module of the sat and UE can run in one scenario and two GUI (SUMO and Omnet++)
+- 3 lanes with 3 lanes - cross handover - inter handover
+- link between NTN gateway and satellite - carrier freq is same (2 Ghz) - no separated - 2 Ghz uE to Sat and 30 Ghz sat - gateway
+- 6 gnb from point A to point B
+- Location and testing cross handover from physical layer
+- Now debugging
 -